BUY PREGNANCY TESTS & OVULATION TESTS

 What is a safe lubricant to use when trying to get pregnant?

-Conceive Plus is the only fertility-friendly lubricant that includes calcium & magnesium ions, which helps keep sperm cells healthy.
+Conceive Plus is the only fertility-friendly lubricant that includes calcium and magnesium ions, which help keep sperm cells healthy.

 What is the difference between lab tests & real-world studies for Sperm-friendly lubricants?